 “Law” shall mean any applicable law, statute, ordinance, rule or regulation of any Governmental Authority.

+“MEH” shall mean Midwest Energy Hub, L.L.C., a Delaware limited liability company and each Person it directly or indirectly controls.

 “Month” shall mean a calendar month commencing and ending on the first day of the month at 9:00 a.m., Central Time.